jszinai/SWITCH-Water-Climate/README.md

 SWITCH_WEAP_energy_demand_handshake_andFig6: This script uses the energy demand related to water results from the WWSM folder above, maps the results with the mapping file to the SWITCH load zones, and adjusts the SWITCH load input files for each of the 15 climate scenarios.
 The script also creates Fig. 6 for the manuscript.

 2. Calculating heating and cooling load changes and coupling with SWITCH:
-This folder contains the input data and the scripts to calculate the change in heating and cooling degree days and the subsequent load changes based on load sensitivity factors, and adjust the SWITCH input data for each of the 15 climate scenarios
+This folder contains the scripts to calculate the change in heating and cooling degree days and the subsequent load changes based on load sensitivity factors, and adjust the SWITCH input data for each of the 15 climate scenarios

-\Daily Tmin and Tmax data\: This folder contains all of the raw climate model data on minimum daily temperatures and maximum daily temperatures at the centroid of each of the SWITCH load zones.
-There is a folder for each climate scenario and the historical climate.

 HDDCDD.R: This script calculates the Heating Degree Days (HDD) and Cooling Degree Days (CDD) for each climate scenario using the Daily Tmin and Tmax data from the folder above, and outputs the time series of HDD and CDD